Facioscapulohumeral muscular dystrophy

 Facioscapulohumeral muscular dystrophy (FSHD) is a type of muscular dystrophy, a group of heritable diseases that cause degeneration of muscle and progressive weakness.
 Per the name, FSHD tends to sequentially weaken the muscles of the face, those that position the scapula, and those overlying the humerus bone of the upper arm.
-These areas can be spared, and muscles of other areas usually are affected, especially those of the chest, spine, abdomen, and shin.
-Almost any skeletal muscle can be affected in severe disease.
-Abnormally positioned, or winged, scapulas are common, as is the inability to lift the foot, known as foot drop.
+These areas can be spared.
+Muscles of other areas usually are affected, especially those of the chest, abdomen, spine, and shin.
+Most skeletal muscle can be affected in advanced disease.
+Abnormally positioned, termed 'winged', scapulas are common, as is the inability to lift the foot, known as foot drop.
 The two sides of the body are often affected unequally.
-Weakness typically manifests at ages 15 – 30 years.
-FSHD can also cause hearing loss and blood vessel abnormalities in the back of the eye.
+Weakness typically manifests at ages 15–30 years.
+FSHD can also cause hearing loss and blood vessel abnormalities at the back of the eye.

 FSHD is caused by a genetic mutation leading to deregulation of the DUX4 gene.
-Normally, DUX4 is expressed (i.e., turned on) in cells of the ovary and in very early human development, becoming repressed (i.e., turned off) by the time an embryo is several days old.
-In FSHD, DUX4 is inadequately repressed, allowing sporadic expression throughout life.
+Normally, DUX4 is expressed (i.e., turned on) only in select human tissues, most notably in the very young embryo.
+In the remaining tissues, it is repressed (i.e., turned off).
+In FSHD, this repression fails in muscle tissue, allowing sporadic expression of DUX4 throughout life.
 Deletion of DNA in the region surrounding DUX4 is the causative mutation in 95% of cases, termed "D4Z4 contraction" and defining FSHD type 1 (FSHD1).
 FSHD caused by other mutations is FSHD type 2 (FSHD2).
-For disease to develop, also required is a 4qA allele, which is a common variation in the DNA next to DUX4.
-The chances of a D4Z4 contraction with a 4qA allele being passed on to a child is 50% (autosomal dominant); in 30% of cases, the mutation arose spontaneously.
+To develop the disease, a 4qA allele is also required, and is a common variation in the DNA next to DUX4.
+The chances of a D4Z4 contraction with a 4qA allele being passed on to a child are 50% (autosomal dominant); in 30% of cases, the mutation arose spontaneously.
 Mutations of FSHD cause inadequate DUX4 repression by unpacking the DNA around DUX4, making it accessible to be copied into messenger RNA (mRNA).
 The 4qA allele stabilizes this DUX4 mRNA, allowing it to be used for production of DUX4 protein.
 DUX4 protein is a modulator of hundreds of other genes, many of which are involved in muscle function.
 How this genetic modulation causes muscle damage remains unclear.